• Skip to primary navigation

 While the possibilities for soup from leftovers are endless, here are some suggestions:

 Chicken Noodle Soup is a great follow-up after a night of baked chicken.
-Save the drippings as well as leftover cooked chicken, vegetables, and gravy .
-Prepare Any cooked vegetables leftover can be added as well.
+Save the drippings as well as leftover cooked chicken and gravy.
+Any cooked vegetables leftover, like green beans can be added as well.

 Chili Bean Soup – only one or two portions of chili left?
 Add a quart of beef, vegetable, or chicken broth and a can of hominy or corn and simmer together.
 Serve with tortilla chips, salsa and grated cheese.

 Corn Chowder – leftover gravy, corn, and mashed potatoes?
-Combine the potatoes and gravy with chicken broth with a whisk.
+Combine the potatoes and gravy with chicken broth and milk with a whisk.
 Stir in corn and simmer until hot.
 Season with chopped dill and salt and pepper at the end.
+You can do the same with leftover fish for a fish chowder.

 Beef Stroganoff Soup – leftover beef stew?
 Thin with beef broth and bring to almost a boil.
 Stir in egg noodles.
 Cook until noodles are tender.
 Add a little cream or milk at the end.